 Students who wish to display flyers must obtain authorization from an administrator.
 A signed sticker must be placed on the original flyer before copies are made.
-Authorized posting areas include the white tiled areas above the water fountains and recycling cans outside the bathrooms and the large white board in the cafeteria, no more than one flyer for each event/club per area.
+Authorized posting areas include the white tiled areas above the water fountains and recycling areas and the large white board in the cafeteria, no more than one flyer for each event/club per area.
 Flyers must be taken down when they are out of date.